 ● Students will be required to complete mandatory reading outside of class.

-● All English IV students must complete and pass the research project to earn a passing grade in English IV.
+● All English IV students must complete the research project as 1/2 of their final exam grade.

 ● All students are responsible for the care of borrowed materials (novels, textbooks, etc.) Fines will be administered for lost/stolen/damaged items.

 Plagiarism is the practice of copying words, sentences, images, or ideas for use in written or oral assessments without giving proper credit to the source.
 Cheating is defined as the giving or receiving of illegal help on anything that has been determined by the teacher to be an individual effort.
 Both are considered serious offenses and will significantly affect your course grade.
 Please refer to the Student Code of Conduct booklet for additional information.

 *Please see attached APHS Plagiarism Policy that must be signed by all students and parents/guardians